mity/md4c/README.md

 directory which implements a conversion utility from Markdown to HTML.

-## Extensions
+## Markdown Extensions

 By default, MD4C recognizes only elements defined by CommonMark specification.

-Currently, these extensions are available:
+However with appropriate flags enabling it, behavior of MD4C parse can be tuned to enable some extensions or allowing some deviations from the specification.

- * With the flag `MD_FLAG_COLLAPSEWHITESPACE`, non-trivial whitespace is colalpsed into single space.
+ * With the flag `MD_FLAG_COLLAPSEWHITESPACE`, non-trivial whitespace is collapsed into a single space.
  * With the flag `MD_FLAG_TABLES`, GitHub-style tables are supported.
  * With the flag `MD_FLAG_PERMISSIVEURLAUTOLINKS` permissive URL autolinks (not enclosed in '<' and '>') are supported.